My name is Terry and I’m an animation student at Sheridan College.

 Here are my accepted life drawings:

 I found this the easiest.
-There are many hand-drawing tutorials on YouTube that show you the basics.
+There are many hand-drawing tutorials on YouTube that taught me the basics.
 From there I just kept redrawing until I was happy.
 I took multiple pictures of my own hand for reference and to practice from.

-After I had the idea for my character, I used two-point perspective to properly construct her from every view.
+After I found the idea for my character, I used two-point perspective to properly construct her from every view.
 Sheridan wants a front view, 3/4 front view, side view, and 3/4 back view.

 From there, it’s just a matter of using a ruler to draw out all the basic shapes (squares/spheres) and then rounding them out and filling in the details.
 The 3/4 back perspective is the hardest and most closely scrutinized.